 Bank Code: 027

-Cheque Our company accepts personal and company cheques, but please be reminded that the purchases will not be released until such cheques have been cleared.
-Traveler’s cheques are not accepted.
+Our company accepts personal and company cheques, but please be reminded that the purchases will not be released until such cheques have been cleared.
+Traveller’s cheques are not accepted.

 HK$7.8 = US$1

 The rate of exchange was established at the latest practical date prior to the printing of the catalogue and may therefore have changed by the time of the sale.
 Bidders should bear in mind that estimates are prepared well in advance of the sale and are not definitive.
 They are subject to revision.